Call 911 if the person or child:

 3. When to Call a Doctor

 - You suspect that you or your child is dehydrated.

 - An infant 3 months old or younger has vomiting or diarrhea.

 - You think the person has traveler’s diarrhea or drank contaminated water.

 - The person is taking an antibiotic that may be causing the diarrhea.

 - There is stomach pain that is not relieved by having a bowel movement.

 - There is a fever.

-- The person is losing more fluid in his stool than he can replace by drinking fluids.
+- The person is losing more fluid in their stool than they can replace by drinking fluids.

 Also seek medical attention if: